adamjhc/stream-vertex-cover/weekly_log.md

 ## Semester 2 - Week 04 - 03/02

+Working through design of streaming platform.
+Eventually came to the conclusion that Big Data streaming platforms weren't necessarily needed after spending perhaps too much time trying to learn them.
+Settled on two versions of a streaming implementation: first, streaming "locally" line by line from a text file and, second, using Kafka as a streaming platform to stream edges from a database.

+Told Rajesh about this and he seemed happy to continue with this idea of having two stages of streaming.
+He said to focus on the memory profiling of each implementation since as we've spoke about in previous weeks these algorithms aren't about time complexity.
+This makes most of the work I've done so far on the runtime analysis redundant but oh well.

+Spent a lot of time collating datasets and information on them.
+Have a pretty good collection of real world graphs now, just need to generate some synthetic ones for comparison.
+Cleaned up the Trello board a bit as I haven't been that active in using it but have a clear path of my next tasks.

 ## Semester 2 - Week 05 - 10/02

 ## Semester 2 - Week 06 - 17/02